 Vasospasm describes a situation when blood vessels contract abnormally resulting in impaired blood flow to an area.
-People with Raynaud’s Phenomenon (often associated with “auto-immune” illnesses such as rheumatoid arthritis) may have vasospasm that will occur in the fingers when going outside from a warm house on a cool day.
+People with Raynaud’s phenomenon (often associated with “auto-immune” illnesses such as lupus erythematosus and rheumatoid arthritis) may have vasospasm that will occur in the fingers when going outside from a warm house on a cool day.
 The fingers will turn white and the lack of blood getting to the tips of the fingers will cause pain.

 Vasospasm of the nipples can occur occasionally during pregnancy and not infrequently with breastfeeding and can cause pain in the nipples and/or breasts.
 See also the information sheet “Sore Nipples”.
 Note, vasospasm pain in the breast is sometimes referred to as Mammary Constriction Syndrome (MCS), a related condition that is treated similarly.